 Make Final Payment

-The end of the month prior to delivery, we will email you an invoice for the final payment.
+Prior to delivery, we will email you an invoice for the final payment.

 Prepare for Delivery